 Whether you choose to convey your passion for freediving into a career in teaching or competing, you must first be aware that it is not a path paved with gold.
 You must be prepared to work hard and know that you have chosen it as a career because it is something you love, not something you think will make you rich!

 Teaching Freediving as a Career

 Before considering teaching freediving as a career, ask yourself what you consider to be most important to you: a love of freediving or a love of teaching.
 For a successful and fulfilling career teaching freediving, it should be the love of teaching that comes first.
 You must gain joy and satisfaction from teaching the same basics to new people over and over again, without getting frustrated or bored.

-The qualities in a great freediving teacher are manifold, but do not include being a champion freediver yourself.
-Often it is the freediver who has struggled the most to perfect their technique or to equalise that makes the best teacher – they are better able to explain new concepts and encourage students when they get disheartened than someone for whom it came easily.
+The qualities in a great freediving teacher are manifold but do not include being a champion freediver yourself.
+Often it is the freediver who has struggled the most to perfect their technique or to equalize that makes the best teacher – they are better able to explain new concepts and encourage students when they get disheartened than someone for whom it came easily.

 Learning to freedive is like learning to drive a car.
-The first time you sit in the driver’s seat you struggle to remember everything that you are being asked to do, while simultaneously turn a corner.
-Eventually though, with practice it becomes second nature.
-With freediving, as a teacher you are being asked to explain physical concepts to students and then get them to execute them in water, upside down with no way of seeing what they are doing right or wrong.
-The skill is finding different ways of saying the same thing until the student has learnt what to do.
+The first time you sit in the driver’s seat you struggle to remember everything that you are being asked to do, while simultaneously turning a corner.
+Eventually though, with practice, it becomes second nature.
+With freediving, as a teacher, you are being asked to explain physical concepts to students and then get them to execute them in water, upside down with no way of seeing what they are doing right or wrong.
+The skill is finding different ways of saying the same thing until the student has learned what to do.